RichardNur/blog_concept/README.md

    - Ensure the `data/` directory exists.
    - Create an empty `blog_posts.json` file within `data/`.
-   - Initialize this file with an empty JSON array:
+   - Initialize it with an empty JSON array:

      ```json
      []